Last updated on January 18th, 2022 at 05:59 am

 Scoliosis Can and Does Cause Pain

-Patient after patient continues to tell us their doctors insist scoliosis does not cause pain, yet they are experiencing pain; and they are not alone.
-A recent study found that 54% of adolescents with scoliosis reported pain symptoms (source) and a 50-year follow-up of untreated adults with scoliosis found 61% reported mild to moderate chronic pain (source).
-It isn’t readily clear if the pain reported by patients is directly related to the scoliosis condition itself, but such high correlations strongly suggest they are somehow linked.
-One leading theory revolves around the mis-coordination of spinal muscle firing patterns (most likely a result of altered biomechanics due to the spinal curvature), which may lead to muscle fatigue and spasms.
+Patient after patient continues to tell us their doctors insist scoliosis does not cause pain (some call this gentle scoliosis).
+Yet they are experiencing pain (acute scoliosis), and they are not alone.
+A recent study found that 54% of adolescents with scoliosis reported pain symptoms (source).
+A 50-year follow-up of untreated adults with scoliosis found 61% reported mild to moderate chronic pain (source).
+It isn’t clear if the pain reported by patients is directly related to the scoliosis condition itself.
+But such high correlations strongly suggest they are somehow linked.
+One leading theory revolves around the mis-coordination of spinal muscle firing patterns.
+This is most likely a result of altered biomechanics due to the spinal curvature, leading to muscle fatigue and spasms.
+Uneven shoulders and pain between the shoulder blades are common signs of scoliosis and scoliosis symptoms.
+In some cases, patients have scoliosis but the other way (reverse).

-This could explain why the ScoliSMART Activity Suit is so effective at reducing scoliosis-related pain.
-The suit activity engages the patient’s involuntarily controlled spinal muscle groups, causing them to begin firing in the normal coordinated patterns again and reducing stress on individual muscles.
+This could explain why the ScoliSMART Activity Suit effectively reduces scoliosis-related pain.
+The suit activity engages the patient’s reflex-controlled spinal muscle groups.
+This causes them to begin firing in the standard coordinated patterns again, reducing stress on individual muscles.

 Scoliosis Fact #6

-Scoliosis is one of the great medical mysteries with far more questions than answers; however, science still knows and continues to discover a great deal about it.
-Innovations in genetic variant testing, studies on neurotransmitter and hormone patterns, and a greater understanding of links between scoliosis and other common conditions will lessen the uncertainty and help patients live better lives.
+Scoliosis is one of the incredible medical mysteries with far more questions than answers.
+Yet, science still knows and continues to discover a great deal about it.
+Innovations in genetic variant testing (idiopathic scoliosis vs. congenital scoliosis), studies on neurotransmitter and hormone patterns, and a greater understanding of links between scoliosis and other common conditions will lessen the uncertainty and help patients live better lives.